 Primarily, the Tungsten Manager handles the following tasks:

-Monitors the replication status of each datasource within the cluster.
+Monitors the replication status of each datasource (node) within the cluster.

 Communicates and updates Tungsten Connector with information about the status of each datasource.
 In the event of a change of status, Tungsten Connectors are notified so that queries can be redirected accordingly.